ThDag/NotesOnly/README.md

 ```bash
 noon dela
 ```
-this will activate a interactive windows asking for confirmation to delete all the notes then it will proceed to delete all the notes.
+this will activate a interactive window asking for confirmation to delete all the notes then it will proceed to delete all the notes.

 **dela** takes no arguments.
 But it asks for confirmation before deleting all the notes.